eporsche/daybreak/README.md

 - copy .env.example to .env
 - make sure [docker](https://docs.docker.com/get-docker/) and [composer](https://getcomposer.org/download/) are installed on your system
-- create new daybreak project with `composer create daybreak/daybreak && cd daybreak`
+- create a new daybreak project with `composer create daybreak/daybreak && cd daybreak`
 - (optional) add `APP_PORT=YOUR CUSTOM WEBSERVER PORT` to the .env file to change the default webserver port
 - run docker services with laravel sail `./vendor/bin sail up -d`
 - install js dependencies